adhocteam/a11y-snippets/worksheets/README.md

 ### Testing Keyboard, Zoom, Color, and Screen Reader Usability

-Manual testing for keyboards, layout zoom to 400%, color, and screen reader usability are treated as pass or fail for index scoring.
-Each modifier has been assigned a weighting value, based on US population statistics where available, and educated guesses where necessary.
-The modifier weights attempt to quantify the impact on users as page counts increase.
+Tests for keyboard, zoom to 400%, color, and screen reader are treated as pass or fail.
+Each modifier has been weighted using United States population statistics where available, and educated guesses where necessary.
+The values get larger as page counts increase, to accurately capture user impact.

-To determine a passing or failing grade for manual tests, please read the Ad Hoc Manual A11y PassFail Criteria document.
-It has been included in this repository as Word (.docx) and Open Document Text (.odt) documents.
-Each test type outlines specific things to look for, and provides links to more information where applicable.
+To determine manual test pass or fail, please read the Manual Test Pass Fail Criteria document.
+It has been included as a Word (.docx) and Open Document Text (.odt) document.
+Specific errors are called out for each test.
+Links to more information are included to make your tests easier and meaningful.

-### Determining Your Heat Index Score
+### Determining Your Accessibility Page Score

-After you have tallied automated and manual errors, you are ready to enter values into the worksheets and get your accessibility index score.
+When automated and manual errors are tallied, you are ready to enter them into respective worksheets.
+The worksheets have basic error handling, but make a few presumptions:

-#### For electronic (static) content
+* The pages being tested is equal or greater than 1
+* Manual test failures will increase your page score in a non-linear way

+#### Electronic Content

 1. Change the number of pages being tested in cell B17
 2. Enter a test date in cell B18 (optional)